-Oak Foundation commits its resources to address global social and environmental issues of concern, particularly those that have a significant impact on the lives of the disadvantaged.
+Oak Foundation commits its resources to address issues of global social and environmental concern, particularly those that have a significant impact on the lives of the disadvantaged.
 Through their grantmaking, they support others to make the world a safer, fairer, and more sustainable place to live.
 With offices in Europe, Africa and North America, Oak Foundation makes grants to organisations located in approximately 40 countries worldwide.

-About Prevent Child Sexual Abuse Programme
+About The Prevent Child Sexual Abuse Programme

 The Prevent Child Sexual Abuse Programme (Prevent CSA) works to end child sexual abuse and exploitation online and offline.
 The team promotes evidence-based solutions and advances actions to strengthen prevention, end impunity and create strong accountability for child sexual abuse where it occurs.
 By working together, Oak believes that it is possible to shift the paradigm from silence and neglect to prevention, response, visibility, and accountability.